-In North America, winds generally move in a northeast direction.
+In North America, winds generally blow in a northeast direction.
 This happens for two reasons: first, the Earth’s rotation, and second, the jet stream.
 During the summer, the jet stream shifts to the north, pulling warm gusts of low-pressure air from the southwest with it.
-This is why we have those warm winds during this time.
+This is why we have those warm summer winds.
 During fall and winter, the jet stream shifts to the south, bringing cold fronts and high-pressure air masses from the north.

-When masses of cold and warm air start to mix, storms start to brew.
+When masses of cold and warm air mix, storms start to brew.
 But more on this in a bit.

 Winds can influence water bodies and their residents in several ways.
 The most obvious one, of course, is by making waves.
 As winds blows along the surface of the water, it creates friction.
 The stronger the wind blows, the greater the friction, and the greater the waves.

-Waves can increase the turbidity of the water, shifting currents and masses of nutrients in the direction of their movement.
+Waves can increase the turbidity of the water, pulling currents and nutrients along with them.
 All of these factors influence the way fish will behave.
-Last but not least, winds bring about changes in barometric pressure.
+Last but not least, winds cause changes in barometric pressure.

 If there’s one thing that can bring about a feeding frenzy in fish, it’s a change in barometric pressure.
-Sudden weather changes produce rapid shifts in barometric pressure, and this is precisely why such times are the best moments to wet your line.
+Sudden weather changes produce rapid shifts in barometric pressure, and this is precisely why these are the best moments to wet your line.

 What is barometric pressure?

 Barometric pressure, or atmospheric pressure, is the force exerted by the Earth’s atmosphere on a given area.
 Think of it as “the weight of the air.”
 Barometric pressure is measured in several ways: inches of mercury (in-Hg), millibars (mb), or pounds per square inch (psi).
 In the US, we mostly use inches Hg.
-At sea level, we consider a barometric pressure of 29.92 inches to be “normal.”
-Anything above that is considered high, and anything below that is considered low.
+At sea level, barometric pressure of 29.92 inches is “normal.”
+Anything above that is considered high, and anything below that, low.

 Why does barometric pressure affect fish?